domasx2/meteor-docker/README.md

 ```
 boot2docker start
 ```
 3. Configure your Docker host to point to your boot2docker image.
+You’ll need to run this for every terminal session that invokes the docker or docker-compose command.
 ```
 $(boot2docker shellinit)
 ```
-You’ll need to run this for every terminal session that invokes the docker or docker-compose command.

-4.
+4. Set up port forwarding(Temporary workaround)
 ```
 boot2docker ssh -Cfo ExitOnForwardFailure=yes -vnNTL 3000:localhost:3000
 ```